imnik-45/imnik-45/README.md

 > Currently pursuing Computer Science and Engineering.
 I explore all fields of Computer Science, be it Web Development, UI Design, Flutter and the sport of Programming in C, C++, Java.<br />
 > Some of the technologies I enjoy working with include NodeJS, Angular, MongoDB, other JS frameworks and UI/UX samples and prototypes using Figma. <br />
 -->
-I am Nikhil!
-I am a web developer who is passionate about web dev stuffs.
+I am a web developer who is passionate about web dev stuffs.Currently pursuing Computer Science and Engineering.
+I explore all fields of Computer Science, be it Web Development, UI Design, Flutter and the sport of Programming in C, C++, Java.
 Few tech that I enjoy working in, are Nodejs, C++, Javascript, and  flutter.
 Also, I have just started UI/UX designing!I love Content Writing.

 - 👨🏽‍💻 Current work in NodeJs.
 - 🤝 Open for collaborations in Nodejs, Javascript and UI/UX Design .